CodeFreezr/100-days-of-code/r1-log.md

 Just ill.
 Added some gobyes from Packt.
 Sorted some to the incubator, and try to get on track again.
 https://twitter.com/DetlefBurkhardt/status/961214901619392512

+### R1D15/16
+Still ill.
+From bed I can just read alot.
+I investigate a bit in the github pages stuff.
+You get an absolut free hosting service with just an "git push" publishing process to an [user].github.io/project URL.
+That's awesome.
+Drawback: Autopublishing schedulde around every 5 minutes only, and max size is 1GB.
+So I decide to use gobeys/docs options to split the #golang code corpus from github publishing, not to run in troubles.

+### R1D17